mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 Here you would choose a name of the Wiki as well as set basic wiki administrator specific account info; just set it up whichever way you please.

-Once those values are set, **Continue** and you can set and adjust other, depper Wiki specific options, but you can just click **Continue** and accept the defaults for now; everything can be changed later on anyway.
+Once those values are set, **Continue** and you can set and adjust other, deeper Wiki specific options, but you can just click **Continue** and accept the defaults for now; everything can be changed later on anyway.

 The next, penultimate page will state: